Day 1: Tuesday 25 November

 Speakers:

 - Fr.
-Dr. Matthew Durham, Executive Director, Hospice Palliative Care and Community Development, Saint Elizabeth’s Foundation, Canada
+Dr. Matthew M. Durham, Executive Director, Hospice Palliative Care & Community Development, Saint Elizabeth’s Foundation, Canada

-- Emma Dixon, Director of Clinical and Digital Services/Senior Information Risk Owner (SIRO), St Ann’s Hospice
+- Emma Dixon, Director of Clinical & Digital Services; Senior Information Risk Officer (SIRO), Moya Cole Hospice

-- Heidi McIntyre, Homeless Palliative Care Coordinator, St Ann’s Hospice
+- Heidi McIntyre, Homeless Palliative Care Coordinator, Moya Cole Hospice

 - Lucy Brant, Senior Policy Manager, Marie Curie